Umbel convexity and the geometry of trees: A characterization of non-negative curvature

 \section{A characterization of non-negative curvature}

 Recall that a geodesic metric space has \emph{non-negative curvature} if for all $x,y,z\in \met X$ and $m_{xy}$ a midpoint of $x$ and $y$,

-Austin and Naor \cite{AustinNaor} showed that a geodesic metric space $\metXd$ with non-negative curvature satisfies the $2$-tripod inequality with constant $K=1$.
-In this section we prove the missing implication in Theorem \ref{thm:C} adapting an argument of Lebedeva and Petrunin \cite{LebedevaPetrunin10} which is used to characterize non-negative curvature in terms of a different tripod inequality.
+Austin and Naor \cite{AustinNaor} showed that a geodesic metric space $\metXd$ with non-negative curvature satisfies the $2$-fork inequality with constant $K=1$.
+In this section we prove the missing implication in Theorem \ref{thm:D} adapting an argument of Lebedeva and Petrunin \cite{LebedevaPetrunin10} which is used to characterize non-negative curvature in terms of a certain fork inequality.

-\begin{prop} If a geodesic metric space $\metXd$ satisfies the $2$-tripod inequality with constant $K=1$, then $\met X$ has non-negative curvature. \end{prop}
+\begin{prop} If a geodesic metric space $\metXd$ satisfies the $2$-fork inequality with constant $K=1$, then $\met X$ has non-negative curvature. \end{prop}

 \begin{proof} Let $x,y,z\in \met X$ and let $m_{xy}$ be a midpoint of $x$ and $y$.
 Since $\met X$ is geodesic there exists a geodesic connecting $m_{xy}$ and $z$, and for each $n \ge 1$, a point $z_n$ on this geodesic such that $\dX(m_{xy},z_n)=\frac{\dX(m_{xy},z)}{2^n}$.
 Set $z_0=z$ and $\alpha_n$ to be such that